ahazem/ember-simple-auth-tok/README.md

 * Make any necessary changes to the documentation to reflect your changes.

 * Submit a pull request.
-Please be sure to include a descriptive title and some information about the changes you've made.
+Please be sure to include a descriptive title and some information about the changes you've made, why they should be included and soon.

 ### Running tests